Gal Gadot: Views on Israel

-During the 2021 Israel–Palestine crisis, Gadot initially stayed silent which led to criticism from Israeli and Jewish media.
+During the 2021 Israel–Palestine crisis, Gadot initially stayed silent, which led to criticism from Israeli and Jewish media.
 Gadot later called for peace in a statement that sparked widespread backlash.
 While expressing support for Israel, she referred to Palestinians as "neighbors" rather than naming them directly, which many saw as downplaying their suffering.
-Yair Netanyahu, son of the Israeli prime minister, criticized her neutrality, arguing that, "as one of Israel's best-known" she should have taken a stronger stance.
-He compared her to Bella and Gigi Hadid, who are vocal in their pro-Palestinian support, saying Gadot acted "as if she was from Switzerland" instead of strongly supporting Israel.
 Israeli nationalists also expressed disappointment, believing she should have used her global influence to defend Israel more strongly.

 In 2022, following several attacks, including the Bnei Brak and Tel Aviv shooting attacks, Gadot faced criticism from Israeli media and fans for staying silent.
-She was compared to the Hadid sisters, with critics urging her to speak, however, she remained silent in response.
-In May of that year, Gadot expressed her support for Noa Kirel, the Israeli representative in the Eurovision semi-final, calling her a "unicorn".

 In October 2023, during the Gaza war, Gadot posted a story on her Instagram stating, "Killing innocent Palestinians is horrific", alongside condemning the killing of Israelis.
-This led to criticism from some in Israel.
-The post drew backlash in Israel, with some accusing her of equating both sides.
-Journalist Ofira Asayag criticized her as out of touch and questioned her loyalty to Israel, comparing her to celebrities like Dwayne Johnson and Gigi Hadid, who showed more balanced support for both sides.
+This led to criticism from some in Israel, accusing her of equating both sides.
 In response, Gadot later emphasized, "Killing innocent Israelis is horrific," and deleted the mention of Palestinians following further criticism.

-Later that month, Gadot, along with over 700 Hollywood professionals, signed an open letter condemning the Palestinian militant group Hamas, demanding the release of hostages, and expressing support for Israel.
+Gadot, along with over 700 Hollywood professionals, signed an open letter condemning the Palestinian militant group Hamas, demanding the release of hostages, and expressing support for Israel.
 In November, Gadot organized a screening of Bearing Witness, a film showing Hamas violence, though she did not attend.
 The screening drew criticism from Jewish Voice for Peace, which called the film "propaganda" and accused Gadot and director Guy Nattiv of overlooking the Palestinian perspective and promoting a pro-war agenda.

-In May 2024, Gadot publicly supported Eden Golan, Israel's Eurovision representative, encouraging her followers to vote for Golan.
-As a result, Gadot lost one million Instagram followers.
+In May 2024, Gadot publicly supported Eden Golan, Israel's representative in that year's Eurovision Song Contest, encouraging her followers to vote for Golan.
+As a result, Gadot lost a million Instagram followers.
 Despite the backlash, Gadot continued to share posts praising Golan and urging votes throughout the competition.
 In September 2024, Gadot joined Israeli president Isaac Herzog in launching the "Voice of the People" initiative, aimed at fostering global Jewish unity amidst rising antisemitism and the "ongoing hostage crisis".